JanssenProject/jans/docs/janssen-server/fido/fido2-server-properties-config.md

 can prepend any value before the real proxy appends to the chain — so the leftmost entry is only used when no closer untrusted hop exists, such as a single-entry header from a trusted proxy.

+`X-Forwarded-For` is the only header consulted in this mode.
+The older alternatives (`Proxy-Client-IP`, `WL-Proxy-Client-IP` and the `HTTP_*` variants) are ignored, because a reverse proxy overwrites `X-Forwarded-For` but passes other request headers through as the client sent them.
+Legacy mode still reads all of them.
+If nothing usable is found, the connecting address is recorded.

 Ranges accept IPv4 and IPv6 CIDR notation; a bare address is treated as a full-length mask.
 An IPv4-mapped IPv6 address such as `::ffff:10.1.2.3` matches an IPv4 range, since a dual-stack JVM may report the connecting address in that form.
+A range may also be *written* in that form, in which case its prefix is read on the IPv6 scale — `::ffff:10.0.0.0/104` and `10.0.0.0/8` select the same addresses.
+A prefix below 96 on a mapped range reaches into the mapping itself and is rejected.
 Both sides of a comparison must be IP literals — a hostname is rejected and logged rather than resolved, because this runs on the request path.

 > **Note on a common topology.** Where a reverse proxy runs on the same host, requests reach the FIDO2